alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - manufacturing authorisation
 - a summary of product characteristics (SPC) or product literature (or both)
 - a marketing authorisation certificate
-- Spanish or French versions of your documents
+- Spanish or French versions of the ‘schedule’ documents

 [Question for SME: What does someone do with the certificate when they've got it?
 Attach it to their consignment?]